Exit Planning: Are You Really Ready to Make an Exit?

 Accountant – Your accountant will focus on a different aspect of your finances that will start long before you exit – your bottom line.
 A CPA, like those at Doeren Mayhew, will help set your business up to maximize tax savings now and align the structure of your business for favorable tax liability upon your eventual exit.
 Additionally, an accountant can help bring to light tax ramifications that will arise from other activities in the exit planning process, such as your business purchase and sales price allocations, partial business transitions, risk-management techniques and the sell-side due diligence that will prepare you for your exit.

 Lawyer – No business exit can take place without the help of a lawyer.
 They can assess your current buy/sell agreements, help create the legal documentation needed to sell your business, protect your assets in the future and carry-out any of your wishes upon your unexpected departure.

 Exit planning is a complex process with many moving parts, and it is important to select experts who are willing and able to work well as a team to help provide solutions to the critical questions to exit your business successfully.

 Want to understand how your dreams can become a reality?
 Rely on the sell-side advisors at Doeren Mayhew Capital Advisors to assemble the right team and devise a plan to make it happen.
-Contact us today.
+Contact our investment bankers today.